 Contrast Stop Helping Me!, when you're sick of the game giving you hints all the time.
 See also Easy-Mode Mockery.

 The manual of Brataccas intentionally leaves several details vague, instead telling you to check a specific page for more details.
 However, when you get to that page, it only says, "This page was intentionally left blank.".

 Within the game itself, the last hint you can buy from Wrinkly Kong is "All but one of my hints are useful to you."
-Though this isn't strictly true as there's also her hint for the final boss battle; "Make sure you have plenty of lives!"
+Her hint for the final boss battle is "Make sure you have plenty of lives!"